Josiane Lima

-Josiane Dias de Lima (born 25 February 1975) is a Brazilian para-rower.
+Josiane Dias de Lima (born 25 February 1975) is a Brazilian para-rower in sculling events.
 She has won various accolades in her main event, the PR2 (formerly TA) mixed double sculls, including a bronze medal with Elton Santana at the 2008 Summer Paralympics, and a gold medal with Lucas Pagani at the 2007 World Rowing Championships.
 Lima has competed at every Paralympic Games that has featured rowing, and won Brazil's first Olympic rowing medal with Santana (thus also the first woman to win a rowing medal for Brazil).
 She has also competed in the women's single sculls and indoor rowing.

 Early life and injury

 Josiane Dias de Lima was born on 25 February 1975 in the island city of Florianópolis, in southern Brazil.
 Her father was a fisherman; she credits this and growing up knowing the sea with making her a good athlete in the water.
 After playing volleyball and practicing judo, she became a PE teacher, and continued participating in various sports; in 2004, she was involved in a motorcycle accident while on her way to football training.
 The muscles in her legs atrophied, which was exacerbated by breaking her leg a year later while bodysurfing.
 She was left with paralysis in her left leg.